Estonia in the Eurovision Song Contest 2011

-Estonia participated in the Eurovision Song Contest 2011 with the song "Rockefeller Street" written by Sven Lõhmus.
+Estonia was represented at the Eurovision Song Contest 2011 with the song "Rockefeller Street" written by Sven Lõhmus.
 The song was performed by Getter Jaani.
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2011 in order to select the Estonian entry for the 2011 contest in Düsseldorf, Germany.
 The national final consisted of three shows: two semi-finals and a final.
 Ten songs competed in each semi-final and the top five from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top two to qualify to the superfinal.
 In the superfinal, "Rockefeller Street" performed by Getter Jaani was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 15, "Rockefeller Street" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Estonia placed ninth out of the 19 participating countries in the semi-final with 60 points.
 In the final, Estonia performed in position 8 and placed twenty-fourth out of the 25 participating countries, scoring 44 points.